garmin/connectiq-apps/README.md

 ## What's in the Repo?
 This repo contains several resources for developers to help in the development process including a small set of reference examples and Garmin Monkey Barrel Code libraries.

-**Apps**
-:    More capable than the other app types, device apps can implement third party activities and provide additional functionality that is not otherwise addressed by the other available app types.

 **Barrels**
 :   Monkey Barrels are a way for developers to create custom Monkey C libraries containing source code and resource information that can be easily shared across Connect IQ Projects.
 To find out more about Monkey Barrels, please see the <a href="https://developer.garmin.com/connect-iq/programmers-guide/shareable-libraries/">Shareable Libraries</a> chapter in the Programmer's Guide.

 **Data Fields**
 :   Apps that run within the native activities that allow developers to compute values based off of the current activity, such as running, biking, etc.

+**Device Apps**
+:    More capable than the other app types, device apps can implement third party activities and provide additional functionality that is not otherwise addressed by the other available app types.

 **Watch Faces**
 :   Low power apps that replace the main watch face and are the home screen on wearable devices.